 A good tool for induction is an induction checklist - that way you can be sure that each volunteer is given the information you want them to have when they start.
 The first question is carefully worded - induction is not just about making sure a new volunteer can carry out the role and has been told where the fire exits are.
-The first few weeks of volunteering are an important time - making volunteers feel at home within the organisation and helping them to understand how it works formally, and informally, are as important as on-the-job training.
+The first few weeks of volunteering are an important time - making volunteers feel at home within the organisation and understand how it works formally and informally are as important as on-the-job training.